-Club meetings usually are held on the third Friday of the month at 10 AM at the SAR building.
+Club meetings are held several times a year on Fridays at 10 AM at the SAR building.
 Coffee is at 10 am on other Fridays.
 On the first Friday of the month, it is at the Salt Spring Island Golf and Country Club.
 On other Fridays, it is at the SAR building.